jameskavazy/pokerhut/README.md

-# Poker Payout Calculator
+# PokerHut

-Poker Payout Calculator is a web application that helps poker players calculate their profit/loss and determine payout requirements after a cash game.
-This application is built with Next.js+React framework and AWS services and is designed to provide a simple tool for managing poker game finances.
+PokerHut is a community-driven web application designed for poker players to connect, organise games, and manage their poker communities.
+Built with the Next.js+React framework it provides tools for managing poker home games - with the payout calculator for cash games and the ability to advertise events to your local poker community.

 ## Features

+### Home Game Events
+- **Create Events:** Advertise your private poker games, adding event details such as title, location, time, and game type to attract players to your home game.
+- **Join Events:** Browse and join existing events created by other players.
+- **Event Filtering:** Use intuitive filters to find events by date, location, or host.
+- **User Profiles and Attendee Lists:** View who’s attending an event and access attendee profiles.
+Follow your favourite poker players.

 ### Cashout Calculator
 - **Add Players:** Easily add players with unique IDs to the game list.